mlange-42/modo/README.md

 This means that sub-packages need an `Exports:` section too if they are re-exported directly, like `fungi` in the example.
 For exporting members from a sub-package (like `Cat` and `Doc`), the sub-package `Exports:` are ignored.

-Re-exported modules (like `plants.vascular`) are included completely.
+Re-exported modules (like `plants.vascular`) are fully included with all members.

-[Cross-references](#cross-referencing) should still use the original structure of the package.
+[Cross-references](#cross-references) should still use the original structure of the package.
 They are automatically transformed to match the altered structure.